mgnchoi/book-search/README.md

 3. Run
     - `npm start`

-5. Open
-    - Go to http://localhost:3000 in your browser
+5. Open http://localhost:3000 in your browser

 ## Database